HomeIP-AcademyUtility Model

 All in all, priority claim preserves the rights of the applicants who want to obtain protection for their intellectual property in more than one country.

-Similarly to an invention, a utility model, also known as a “petty patent”, can be patented to protect a technical innovation and prevent other people from exploiting it without permission of the rights holder.
 In some countries, applicants can register utility models in the same fields of technologies as inventions.
-Others allow such type of protection only for mechanical devices and machines, but not for technical, chemical, or biological processes.
-Suitable subject matters for utility models vary depending on the jurisdiction.
+Others only allow utility model protection for mechanical devices and machines, but not for technical, chemical, or biological processes.
+Suitable subject matter for utility models varies depending on the jurisdiction.